Welcome to Leasehackr. Here, you’ll find tips, tricks and most importantly, the data you need to score an epic deal on your next car lease.

 What We Provide

 Here, we report on deals we discover.
-This includes curated lists of cars based on budget or vehicle type
+This includes curated lists of cars based on budget or type.

 Meet the Team

-Unlike most sane people, Michael actually gets a thrill out of car shopping.
-To him, it all boils down to the intrigue of deciding which car to get, followed by the hunt for a great deal.
-(Perhaps unsurprisingly, then, he is the unofficial car matchmaker for friends and family.)
+Unlike most sane people, Michael gets excited about car shopping.
+To him, it boils down to the intrigue of deciding which car to get, followed by the hunt for a great deal.
+(Perhaps unsurprisingly, he is the unofficial car matchmaker for friends and family.)
 Michael co-founded Leasehackr because there just wasn’t a site that explored car leasing in a useful and compelling way.
 He hopes Leasehackr will enable folks to discover the best vehicle for their needs and budget.

-Since her car maintenance bills started piling up after her car turned seven, Victoria has sworn by car leasing.
+Ever since her car maintenance bills started piling up, Victoria has sworn by car leasing.
 Through Leasehackr, she hopes to make the seemingly daunting leasing process easier for everyone.

 Chief Design Officer